ryjen/prep-cli/README.md

 Prep
 ====

-Prep is a modular package manager and build tool for c/c++ projects on posix systems.
+Prep is a modular package manager and build tool for c/c++ projects.

 In inception style, the core is written in C++, but the majority of the work is done by plugins.